-This is different to vendor’s mortgage, where the property is transferred, and the buyer just pays off the agreed payments, like they would a bank loan.
+This is different from the vendor’s mortgage, where the property is transferred, and the buyer just pays off the agreed payments, like they would a bank loan.
 Both types of contracts tend to be more common in rural areas where banks are not always willing to lend.

 Despite some risks, terms contracts are a legitimate way to purchase a property and our professional team can assist you in completing a transaction where a terms contract is involved.
 There are several strategies to minimise the risk and keep the transaction completely above board, despite the unconventional methodology.